DanMcInerney/icebreaker/README.md

 Break the ice with that cute Active Directory environment over there.
 When you're cold and alone staring in at an Active Directory party but don't possess even a single AD credential to join the fun, this tool's for you.

-Sequentially automates 5 network attacks against Active Directory to deliver you plaintext credentials when you're on the internal network.
-Can also automatically acquire domain admin privileges after successfully performing attacks four and five through the use of the --auto option.
+Sequentially automates 5 internal network attacks against Active Directory to deliver you plaintext credentials.
+Use the --auto option to automatically acquire domain admin privileges after gaining a foothold.

 ## Summary Details
 The following attacks are performed sequentially until the fourth and fifth attacks which run in parallel and indefinitely.